scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 PCA is not just useful for visualization of high dimensional datasets.
-It can also be used as a preprocessing step to help speed up supervised methods that are not computationally efficient with high dimensions.
+It can also be used as a preprocessing step to help speed up supervised methods that are not efficient with high dimensions.